Thank you for visiting our website. It is designed to provide all the information you will need about our school in an easily accessible way.

 Travel to school

 A bus service operates each morning and afternoon between Clotherholme Road and Church Lane.
-This is run independently of the school and is a service bus for which there is a charge.
+This is run independently of the school and is a public service bus for which there is a charge.

 All parents automatically become members of the Friends’ Association, who meet regularly to organise events.
 Some events are mainly social but many raise funds towards specific projects or items for the school.
 Information regarding meetings can be obtained from the school office.
 All parents are always welcome.

 The school supports a number of charities throughout the year and both children and parents are generous in their support.
 We try to spread this out across the year and include some of the national events such as comic relief.
-We always try to give at least two weeks notice of events where children are required to dress up and we also send reminders by text/the school app.
+We always try to give at least two weeks notice of events where children are required to dress up and we also send reminders via the school app.

 School uniform is of considerable benefit in helping to maintain the general standards and positive image of the school.
 We ask, therefore, that all parents support the policy and encourage their children to wear the correct school uniform.